koreiklein/koreiklein.github.io/_posts/2025-01-01-why-bi-needs-pipeline.md

 # Wrap Up
-I touched above on how every BI tool is going to need to incorporate some of the functions of a data pipeline, explain some of the problems I've seen and heard about when companies split the Data Pipeline stage out from the BI tool, and gave reasons why a combined BI Tool + Data Pipeline architecture will become even more advantageous as we rely more on AI assistants to help us analyze our data.
+I touched above on how every BI tool is going to need to incorporate some of the functions of a data pipeline, explained some of the problems I've seen and heard about when companies split the Data Pipeline stage out from the BI tool, and gave reasons why a combined BI Tool + Data Pipeline architecture will become even more advantageous as we rely more on AI assistants to help us analyze our data.